Big Deal (band): June Gloom

-2013's June Gloom was released on June 4 and featured regularly on BBC 6Music radio.
-Its lead single Swapping Spit was accompanied by a live video clip all in VHS taping style.
+June Gloom was released on June 4, 2013 and featured regularly on BBC 6Music radio.
+Its lead single "Swapping Spit" was accompanied by a live video clip all in VHS taping style.
 The heavy, grunge guitars of Costelloe and Underwood coupled with the heavily compressed explosive drumming of new addition Mel Rigby saw a distinct change from 2011's Lights Out.
 Bass guitarist Huw Webb provided a musical shadow to Costelloe's rhythm guitar work and, with Rigby, brought the band from a dual guitar folk duet to an explosive wall-of-sound band of dynamic shifts and crafted songwork.
 Heather Phares of allmusic reviewed June Gloom and wrote "Here and throughout the album, Big Deal is nostalgic not just for the sounds of the '90s, but for the best--and worst--parts of being in love."

 Notable live gigs in support of June Gloom included July 13 at Herk-de-Stad's Rock Herk and London's Love Box on the 20th of July and Secret Garden Party in Cambridge on the 27th of July.
 With a doubling of personnel on stage, live performances at this time strongly acknowledged the shoe-gaze influences of Underwood and Costelloe, with the band minimally interacting with the audience.
-Live performances were also reminiscent of influences of Pixies, where the polished June Gloom album was recreated live with the assistance of multiple effects (mostly from Underwood) and translated from studio to live successfully.
+Live performances were also reminiscent of influences of Pixies, where the album was recreated live with the assistance of multiple effects (mostly from Underwood).